Frequently Asked Questions

 No. Late submissions will not be considered.

 The research summary is limited to 1200 words.
-Any write-up beyond 1200 words will be disregarded.
+Any write-up beyond the word limit will be disregarded.

 Yes, all proposals, both new submissions and re-submissions, require an EOI.
 For re-submissions, please clearly highlight and focus on the key changes that have been made to the proposal, and work that has been done since the last submission, in the ‘Summary of Research’.